corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/node/collaborative-recovery/ledger-recovery-manual.md

 ### Step 3.
 Transmit the vault archive

 {{< warning >}}
-This step is entirely off ledger.
-It's important to recognize that the exported `VaultArchive` contains highly sensitive transaction data representing the *private* ledger data shared between two counterparties.
+This step is entirely off ledger. it is important to recognize that the exported `VaultArchive` contains highly sensitive transaction data representing the *private* ledger data shared between two counterparties.
 {{< /warning >}}

 Corda does not attempt to solve the problem of securely and privately transmitting large file payloads - operating business entities should follow their internal best practices as well as any guidelines defined by the network or business network in determining the appropriate vehicle for delivery of the `VaultArchive` with the counterparty.